JasonJiangs/JasonJiangs.github.io/_pages/about.md

 I mainly work on the intersection of machine learning and biology in a broad scope.
 I am interested in foundation models for life sciences and how to use them to discover and interpret new biology.
-If you're interested in a discussion, feel free to reach out to me at **shiyujia@usc.edu**.

 Research Interests:
 - Deep Learning Methods for Molecular Interactions